The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: The H data

+Here it is natural to ask the question: ``What is the lowest resonant energy admissible by our data?''.
+We imply that the population rate for such a state should be comparable for several possible low-lying states of $^{6}$H populated by the $\Delta l = 1$ angular momentum transfer.
+It is discussed in the theoretical estimates of Section \ref{sec:th} that much smaller widths of the low-lying $^{6}$H states are possible than it is assumed in Fig.\ \ref{fig:interpret} (b).
+For the $E_T=6.8$ MeV resonance with a smaller width (e.g., $\Gamma=1.5$ MeV) the interpretation with two states, illustrated in Fig.\ \ref{fig:interpret} (c,d), is preferable.
+The low-energy slope of the cross section can be described by a resonant state with energy as low as $E_T=4.5$ MeV.
+This resonant contribution should be interpreted as the \textit{lowest-energy resonant state} in $^{6}$H \textit{with reasonably large population cross section}, which can be consistent with our data.

-``corrected'' for the energy dependence of the width defined by Eq.\ (\ref{eq:dwid-seq}) below.
-The interpretation with the two peaks looks somewhat more preferable.
-However, one should keep in mind that more than two relatively broad and overlapping $^{6}$H states may actually be expected in this energy range, see Section \ref{sec:dis}.
+Generally, one should keep in mind that more than two overlapping $^{6}$H states may actually be expected in this energy range.
 Therefore, the ``two-state situation'' in reality could mean ``more than one state''.
+The ground state situation of $^{6}$H is further discussed in Section \ref{sec:dis}